 Karnataka is one of the well-known states in South West India.
 Originally, it was known as State of Mysore but was renamed Karnataka in the year 1973.
 Bangalore is the largest city, and also the capital of this state.
-The state is surrounded by Laccadive Sea and Arabian Sea in the west, Maharashtra in the northern side, Goa in the north-west side and Andhra Pradesh in the eastern side.
+The state is surrounded by Laccadive Sea and Arabian Sea in the west, Maharashtra in the northern side, Goa in the north-west side and Andhra Pradesh and Telangana in the eastern side.
 It is also surrounded by Kerala in south-west and Tamil Nadu, in the south-east side.
 Karnataka is the 9th largest state in India by population.
 The state has 30 districts.
 Kannada is the official and extensively spoken language of this state.
 Other languages that are spoken in this state are Konkani, Tulu and Hindi.

 The area of the state is 191,976 square km.
 It is the 8th largest state in India by area.
 According to the 2011 census, the population of the state is 61, 130,704.
 It is a popular destination in the southern part of India among the tourists.
 The main religion in this state is Hindu.
 In addition, there are also other religions that constitute the population.
 It includes Muslims, Christians, Jains and Tibetan Buddhists.
 The two river systems in this state are Krishna on the north and Kaveri in the south.
 Several etymologies are suggested for naming this state.
 However, the state derives its name from the two words Karu and Naru that means 'elevated land'.